FlopRe/hackintosh-Z390-gigabyte-aorus-pro-wifi-OpenCore-9600K-iGPU/README.md

   - [x] Sound - All inputs & outputs
   - [x] Shutdown & Restart
   - [x] USB map with correct speeds ~~(*see USBmap-explanation.md to see which ports I changed as some ports are disabled and some only run at USB3/2 since I do not need the other standard on those particular connections*)~~ (To be added)

-### Unsure if works - will be tested & updated accordingly

 ### Not working
   - [ ] Sleep (works, but not reliably)